Zortex-Tech-Solutions/.github/profile/README.md

 ## Hi there 👋
 ## What we are all about?
-- We create application source code that are for developers
+- We create applications for developers
 - We turn coffee into worth-while apps for developers of all kinds!
 ## Contributers
 Mostly scripted by @SYOP200